 ALSO READLokpal Act a workable piece of legislation, not justifiable to hold it: SC Odisha weighs legal option to auction Niyamgiri mine SC agrees to hear Toyota's plea against Delhi HC verdict Did CBI investigate Rajiv Gandhi murder case thoroughly?
 SC seeks report SC refuses to stay Manohar Parrikar's swearing in as Goa CM, orders floor test

+It added that mining should be only through e-auctions and subject to monitoring by the Central Empowered Committee.
 It had then also ordered several measures to prevent environmental damage due to mining.